qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 ===============

-Figure_composer_31_ shows the Print Composer with an example print layout, including each type of map element described in the sections above.
+Figure_composer_31_ shows the Print Composer with an example print layout, including each type of map item described in the sections above.

 .. _figure_composer_31: